emsesc/bunnimage/blog/page1.md

 1. Creating the "Upload" page and an HTTP Trigger Function that will upload the user's image to a storage container.
 2. Setting up an Event Grid Subscription and a Function that converts the image into a PDF and stores it again.
    - This is where the API will live!
-3. Creating the "Download" page and an HTTP Trigger Function that retrieve the correct PDF.
+3. Creating the "Download" page and an HTTP Trigger Function that retrieves the correct PDF.
 4. **Optional** For those who are interested, we can add another Function to delete the files and keep our containers squeaky clean.
    - **Note**: The diagram above excludes the optional deletion feature.